Hurricane Isaias: Pennsylvania

 In Pennsylvania, widespread flooding occurred in the Philadelphia metropolitan area.
-The worst of the flooding occurred in Harleysville, Pennsylvania with a total of 8.86 in being recorded.
-The on and off-ramps of Interstate 95 at Broad Street were closed due to flooding.
+The worst of the flooding occurred in Harleysville, Pennsylvania with a total of 8.86 in being recorded, with 4.16 in of rain falling at Philadelphia International Airport.
+The on and off-ramps of I-95 at Broad Street were closed due to flooding.
 Water rescues were made in Belmont Hills and Chadds Ford.
 In Prospect Park, flooding occurred along Lincoln Avenue.
 The Perkiomen Creek in Graterford, Pennsylvania crested at a record-high of 19.4 ft, with streets flooding in Collegeville, Pennsylvania.
 The storm caused flooding along the Schuylkill River in the Manayunk neighborhood of Philadelphia, with residents of an apartment complex evacuated.
-An unsecured barge along the Schuylkill River in Philadelphia broke loose from flooding caused by the storm and struck the Vine Street Expressway Bridge that carries Interstate 676 across the river, causing a portion of Interstate 676 to be closed and SEPTA Regional Rail service to be suspended.
+An unsecured barge along the Schuylkill River in Philadelphia broke loose from flooding caused by the storm and struck the Vine Street Expressway Bridge that carries I-676 across the river, causing a portion of the freeway to be closed and SEPTA Regional Rail service to be suspended.
 A 44-year-old woman died when her vehicle was swept downstream in a flooded area of Upper Saucon Township and a child was found dead in Towamencin Township, Pennsylvania after going missing during the height of the storm.
-Further west, rainfall of 4.92 in in Allentown makes this the wettest August day there.
-An EF0 tornado was confirmed in Worcester Township, Pennsylvania, while an EF2 tornado traveled across Philadelphia and Bucks counties along a path from Northeast Philadelphia to Doylestown.
-This tornado caused damage to buildings and trees near the Philadelphia Mills shopping mall and caused significant damage and power outages in Doylestown, where cars were overturned and the roof was ripped off a daycare at Doylestown Hospital.
-Over 364,000 customers lost power.
+Further west, rainfall of 4.92 in in Allentown led to their wettest August day in history.
+Over 364,000 customers lost power in the state.